jimwise/shared/README.md

   on dpp's image upload example

-* mandelbrot -- a program to generate mandelbrot set images as PNG graphics files, implemented six times in six languages
+* mandelbrot -- a program to generate mandelbrot set images as PNG graphics files, implemented seven times in seven languages

 * nondeterminism -- implementations of Paul Graham's nondeterminism examples from _On Lisp_ Chapter 22 in Ruby and C (the Ruby version has now been